Make Me (novel)

 Make Me is the twentieth book in the Jack Reacher series written by Lee Child.
-It was initially published on 8 September 2015 by Delacorte Press.
-The novel is written in the third person.
+The novel was published on 8 September 2015 in the United States by Delacorte Press and on 10 September 2015 in the United Kingdom, New Zealand, Australia and Ireland by Bantam Press.
+It is written in the third person.

 Plot

 Somewhere in the sprawling, flat, desolate Midwestern United States, Reacher arrives by train at a small town named Mother's Rest, curious as to the story behind the name.
-He meets a Chinese American woman named Chang who is apparently searching for a lost associate.
-Thinking that the town may have once been a young mother's delivery site or perhaps the final resting place of an old woman, Reacher wanders the town asking the locals about the name, but he does not learn anything.
-He decides to befriend Chang, who reveals she is an ex-FBI agent turned private investigator who is looking for her colleague; Keever.
+He meets a Chinese American woman named Michelle Chang who is searching for a lost associate.
+Thinking that the town may have once been a young mother's childbirth site or perhaps the final resting place of an old woman, Reacher wanders the town asking the locals about the name, but he does not learn anything.
+He decides to befriend Chang, who reveals she is an ex-FBI agent turned private investigator who is looking for her colleague Keever.
 Reacher's suspicions are aroused by the aloofness of the locals and he decides to stay in the town to help with Chang's investigations.

 Chang explains that she was only recently called in by Keever and does not know the identity of his client or any of the details of his case.
-Searching Keever's house, Reacher finds a crumpled up note with the name "Maloney" and a phone number.
-It belongs to a journalist from Los Angeles named Westwood who is the Science Editor and handles calls from conspiracy theorists, which he eventually blocks after numerous calls.
+Searching Keever's motel room, Reacher finds a crumpled up note with the name "Maloney" and a phone number.
+It belongs to a journalist from Los Angeles named Westwood, the Science Editor for the LA Times, who has been handling calls from conspiracy theorists, which he eventually blocks after they become too numerous.
 He turns out to be a dead end.
 Reacher and Chang then turn their search to Maloney, believing him to be Keever's contact and a resident of Mother's Rest.
 As they investigate the town, they are confronted by hostile locals whom Reacher quickly defeats while stealing their handguns.

-Reacher and Chang then visit Keever's home, finding it to be ransacked with all of the man's investigative notes missing.
+Reacher and Chang then visit Keever's home, finding it to be ransacked with all of his investigative notes missing.
 Reacher becomes convinced that Keever had stumbled onto something big and been killed for it, and the two decide to go to Los Angeles to meet with Westwood.
 Convincing the journalist that Keever had been onto something newsworthy, they agree to give Westwood exclusive rights to the story in exchange for his help.
 Westwood reluctantly agrees and gives Reacher the phone numbers of unknown people who had recently called him and been blocked, thus fitting the profile of Keever's mystery client.
 They learn that their man Maloney is actually a Chicago resident named Peter McCann.